-All the skills for this demanding way of earning a living, requiring much manual labour and an understanding of nature, have been handed down orally for centuries from one generation to the next.
-Since cows reared in this way only eat hay, fresh grass and herbs all year round, they produce what is today a rare type of milk, "Heumilch" or "hay milk", which is demonstrably healthier, has a more aromatic taste, and can be used - when processed unpasteurised - to produce unmistakeably impressive cheese, thanks to its beneficial microbiology.
-Bergkäse and Alpkäse are simply the most well-known representatives of over 30 regional types of cheese, some of which are never to be found in the normal retail channels.
+All the skills for this demanding way of earning a living, requiring much manual labour and an understanding of nature, have been handed down from one generation to the next for centuries.
+Since cows reared in this way only eat hay, fresh grass and herbs all year round, they produce what is today a rare type of milk.
+"Heumilch" (hay milk) is demonstrably healthier, has a more aromatic taste, and can be used - when processed unpasteurised - to produce unmistakeably impressive cheese, thanks to its beneficial microbiology.
+Bergkäse and Alpkäse are the most well-known representatives of over 30 regional types of cheese, some of which cannot be found in the normal retail channels.

-Anyone walking the Bregenzerwald Cheese Road can taste his or her way through the entire range, watch dairymen over the shoulder as they go about their work, discuss the influence of the weather on maturing cheese with them, and, with a little luck, enjoy and Alpine festival or a mountain mass.
-The culinary opportunities along the way range from superior restaurants to family-run inns to hearty snack-bars.
-Amongst the dishes on offer are such specialities as "Sennsuppe" (a soup made from whey) or "Gsig", a sweet made from caramelized milk sugar - rarities from an almost lost rural culture.
+Anyone walking the Bregenzerwald Cheese Trail can taste his or her way through the entire range, watch over the shoulder of dairymen as they go about their work, discuss the influence of the weather on maturing cheese with them, and, with a little luck, enjoy an Alpine festival or a mountain mass.
+The culinary opportunities along the way range from superior restaurants to family-run inns and hearty snack bars.
+Amongst the dishes on offer are such specialities as "Sennsuppe" (a soup made from whey) or "Gsig" (a sweet made from caramelized milk sugar).

-For further information on the Bregenzerwald Cheese Road, please visit: www.bregenzerwald.at
+For further information on the Bregenzerwald Cheese Trail, please visit: www.bregenzerwald.at